-Title of event: Research Seminar on ‘Transitional Economies’, Location: The Centre for Organizational Research, Roehampton University, London, Description: ‘China’s industrial transfer and the nascent mode of labour movement’
+Research Seminar on ‘Transitional Economies’, The Centre for Organizational Research, Roehampton University, London, ‘China’s industrial transfer and the nascent mode of labour movement’

-Title of event: Guest Speaker at the Symposium of '‘Civil Society, Democracy and Nationhood: What can we learn from the Scotland Referendum, Taiwan Sunflower and Hon', Location: St. Anthony College, University of Oxford, Description: 'A Movement for the Past: What Is at Stake in the Umbrella Movement'
+Guest Speaker at the Symposium of '‘Civil Society, Democracy and Nationhood: What can we learn from the Scotland Referendum, Taiwan Sunflower and Hon', St. Anthony College, University of Oxford, 'A Movement for the Past: What Is at Stake in the Umbrella Movement'

-Title of event: guest-lecture at the Aberystwyth Business School, Location: University of Aberystwyth, Wales, Description: ‘China’s economic slow-down and its impact on global politics’
+guest-lecture at the Aberystwyth Business School, University of Aberystwyth, Wales, ‘China’s economic slow-down and its impact on global politics’

-Title of event: Guest Lecture at China-Arab Association, Location: Dubai, UAE, Description: ‘Horror in the Profound Night: Donald Trump and the Strange Death of Liberal International Order’
+Guest Lecture at China-Arab Association, Dubai, UAE, ‘Horror in the Profound Night: Donald Trump and the Strange Death of Liberal International Order’